jaredblack/trivia-wizard/README.md

 ## To-do
 - Create *basic* prototype with simplified versions of the team view and host view and run that locally.

+## Backend features
+### Host
+- Create game code
+- Send score update (propogates to the score view)
+- Start timer countdown.
+This also doubles as enabling question submission (request specifies the length of time.
+Relayed to the score view and maybe the player view)
+- Stop timer countdown.
+Also disables question submission (Relayed to score and player view)
+- Move forward a question (Returns back empty question data if new question, or the already-submitted question data)
+- Move backward a question (Returns back the question data from that previous question)
+### Player
+- Join game (return how many doubles the team gets)
+- Submit answer
+- Double (return how many remaining doubles).
+Only successful if timer has not been started for the current question

 ## Resources
 - [WebSockets tutorial](https://websockets.readthedocs.io/en/stable/intro/tutorial3.html)